Rakhel Feygenberg: Early life

-Feygenberg was born in Lyuban, Minsk Governorate, Russian Empire, in 1885.
+Feygenberg was born in Lyuban, Minsk Governorate, Russian Empire (now Belarus), in 1885.
 Her father Ber, who was the son of the rabbi of Lyuban, died when she was four years old.
 She received an education in Hebrew, Russian and Yiddish from her grandfather, the rabbi, as well as her mother Soreh Epstein, who was the niece of the writer Zalmen Epstein, and from private tutors in the town.
 She wrote her first novel, titled Yosef un Roze, at age 13 but was forced to burn it by her relatives.
-In her teenage years she was brought to Odesa by her grandmother, and lived with relatives while working in a clothing store for four years.
+In her teenage years she was brought to Odessa by her grandmother, and lived with relatives while working in a clothing store for four years.
 It was in 1905, during this period, that she published her first piece, a short story named Kinder yohren (childhood years) which appeared in the literary magazine Dos lebn.
 The writer Shaul Ginzberg, who had published her piece, was impressed by her and helped her move to Saint Petersburg where she obtained a teacher's certificate.
 She also enrolled in literary studies in Saint Petersburg but dropped out when she lacked money for the tuition.
 She then relocated to Lausanne, Switzerland, and enrolled in literature courses, but once again had to abandon her studies due to lack of money.
 She continued to write and publish short stories and novels during this time.
 She returned to Russia and worked as a teacher in the Volhynian Governorate for a few years.
 She married a chemist and family friend named G. Shapiro, who was much older than her, in 1914; they settled in Yanovka (today Bereslavka, Ukraine) and had a son.
 She stopped writing for the first five years they were married.
 In 1919, during the Russian Civil War her house was destroyed in a pogrom, and she and her son hid among non-Jews.